-The Vast, Secretive Face Database That Could Instantly ID You In A Crowd | Fast Company
+The Vast, Secretive Face Database That Could Instantly ID You In A Crowd

 Currently, 18 U.S. states let the FBI use face-recognition technology to compare suspected criminals to their driver’s license or other ID photos.
 These, in addition to criminal and civil mug shots, and photos from the U.S. State Department’s passport and visa records, are part of a set of databases used by the FBI and police across the country.
 Over the past decade and a half, 29 states have allowed police agencies and the FBI to search their repositories of drivers’ faces during investigations.

-“I have zero confidence in the FBI and the [Justice Department], frankly, to keep this in check,” Rep. Stephen Lynch, a Democrat from Massachusetts, said, joining the committee’s bipartisan chorus.
+“I have zero confidence in the FBI and the [Justice Department], frankly, to keep this in check,” Rep. Stephen Lynch, a Democrat from Massachusetts, said.

-After the hearing, Bedoya, a former chief counsel for Sen. Al Franken of Minnesota, noted that the topic had inspired a rare moment of agreement on both sides of the aisle.
+After the hearing, Bedoya, a former chief counsel for Sen. Al Franken of Minnesota, noted that the discussion had inspired a rare moment of bipartisan agreement.
 “The opposition to the use of driver’s licenses was remarkably strong and remarkably uniform across party lines,” he said.
 “In my five years as a Senate staffer, I never saw anything like it on a similar privacy issue.”

 In some ways, the FBI’s approach to face recognition resembles how police traditionally try to match fingerprints at a crime scene to those of criminals.
 In this case, however, the “prints” include the faces of millions of innocent people, often collected and scanned without their knowledge, according to the analysis by Bedoya and his colleagues.
-It estimated that around 80% of the faces searched by police belong to individuals who have never been charged with a crime.
+It estimated that around 80% of the faces searchable by the FBI belong to individuals who have never been charged with a crime.

 In under half a decade, they found, the FBI searched drivers’ faces more than 36,000 times, without warrants, audits, or regular accuracy tests.
 In Florida, police are encouraged to use face recognition “whenever practical.”
 (Individually, dozens of states also use face recognition to crack down on fraudsters applying for duplicate driver’s licenses, for instance.)